 4. A concrete explanation of specific benefits that the faculty member, the student, and the University will derive from the proposed activity;

 5. A calendar of the activities in which the faculty member will engage, including a proposed date of completion;

-6. A letter from the Dean, Associate Dean or Department Chair indicating that the proposal has been discussed and that possible ramifications, such as feasibility and necessary departmental resources, have been considered; and
+6. A letter from the Dean or Department Chair indicating that the proposal has been discussed and that possible ramifications, such as feasibility and necessary departmental resources, have been considered; and

 7. A one-page detailed budget.

 The Faculty Development Committee will notify each applicant when his/her proposal is received by the committee.
-The Committee will consider each proposal carefully using the rubric and forward its recommendations for funding to the Provost and Vice President for Academic Affairs, and to the President of the respective institution for approval.
+The Committee will consider each proposal carefully using the rubric and forward its recommendations for funding to the Provost and Vice President for Academic Affairs, and to the Grants and Sponsored Programs department for approval.